Summary of Developed Country ‘Fast-Start’ Climate Finance Pledges

 Have developed countries met their fast-start finance pledge?

 Finally, ensuring that pledges are actually delivered will be essential.
-Though the pledges are clear, their delivery is uncertain.
-According to reported information, of the pledged funds, USD 16.23 billion has been requested and/or budgeted by the executive bodies of the countries during the fast-start period.
+According to reported information of the pledged funds, USD 28.06 billion has been requested and/or budgeted by the executive bodies of the countries during the fast-start period.
 In some cases, the legislative bodies have also approved these requests.
-Some of the requested or budgeted funds may have even been delivered, yet the actual delivery and implementation of the finance is often not clear in countries’ fast-start finance reports.
+The actual delivery and implementation of the finance, however, can be complicated to track, and is generally not documented in countries’ fast-start finance reports.

 Do the funds have a “balanced allocation between adaptation and mitigation”?

 Countries often specify the general objective that their fast-start funds will support.
-For example of the EUR 4.68 billion mobilized for fast-start by the EU, 39% will support mitigation, 31% will support adaptation, 12% will support REDD+, and 18% will support multipurpose activities.
-While Germany has pledged that one-third of its 2010-2012 fast-start funds will support adaptation, only 21% of its 2010 reported funds do so.
-In its 2010 fast-start finance report, Germany highlighted the challenges of identifying suitable adaptation projects as the reason for this, and recognized the remaining need to adjust the allocation of funds across the three areas of mitigation, adaptation and REDD+.
-Several countries involved in the Interim REDD+ Partnership — a process created parallel to the UNFCCC to ensure effective and sustainable REDD-plus (reduced emissions from deforestation and forest degradation) actions over the next few years — have also specified that at least 20% of their funds will support REDD-plus.
-However, without an agreed-upon definition among countries of what constitutes a “balanced allocation,” we cannot answer this question.
+For example, of the USD 1.58 billion mobilized for fast-start by Germany in 2010 and 2011, 48 percent will support mitigation, 28 percent will support adaptation, 21 percent will support REDD+, and 3 percent will support multipurpose activities.
+In its 2010 fast-start finance report, Germany highlighted the challenges of identifying suitable adaptation projects as the reason for this, and recognized the need to adjust the allocation of funds across the three areas of mitigation, adaptation and REDD+.
+In the case of both Japan and the United States, a large majority of fast-start finance supports mitigation objectives.
+The grant-based portion of their contributions, however, gives more balanced consideration to adaptation.
+Several countries involved in the Interim REDD+ Partnership — a process created parallel to the UNFCCC to ensure effective and sustainable REDD+ (reduced emissions from deforestation and forest degradation) actions over the next few years — have also specified that at least 20 percent of their funds will support REDD+.
+However, there is no agreed-upon definition among countries of what constitutes a “balanced allocation.”

 Are the pledged funds “new and additional”?